DanielReddJones/whoisthisjoker.com/content/post/slackware.md

 I ran out of time last night and had to go to bed, but later today I am planning on installing [SpaceFM](https://ignorantguru.github.io/spacefm/) as my default file manager.
 It's stupidly configurable, so it seems like a good option for me.
 This week will probably have the most articles of any other week since I am still getting it configured to my liking.

+I also pay for Jetbrains tools because I like their IDEs, so I am going to need to get that up and runnning on Slackware as well.
+Will update with screenshots later.

 ## August 29, 2024